If you have experience installing software from source code on your Linux server, you have probably come across the

 PNG list to our suffix rule:

 JPEG=$(wildcard *.jpg *.jpeg) JPG=$(JPEG:.jpeg=.jpg) PNG=$(JPG:.jpg=.png) .SUFFIXES: .jpg .jpeg .png convert: $(PNG) .jpeg.png .jpg.png: @echo converting $< to $@ using ImageMagick... @convert $< $@ @echo conversion to $@ successful!

 All this new target does is list the .png filenames that we gathered as a requirement.
 Make then sees if there’s a way that it can acquire the .png files and uses the suffix rule to do so.

-Now, we can simply use this command to convert all of our .jpg and .jpeg files to .png files:
+Now, we can use this command to convert all of our .jpg and .jpeg files to .png files:

 Let’s add another target.
 Another task that is generally done when uploading images to a server is to resize them.
-Having your images the correct size will safe your users from having to resize images on the fly when they request them.
+Having your images the correct size will save your users from having to resize images on the fly when they request them.

 An ImageMagick command called

 mogrify can resize images in the way that we need.
 Let’s say the area where our images will be displayed on our site is 500px wide.
 We can convert for this area with the command:

 This will resize any images larger than 500px wide to fit this area, but will not touch smaller images.
 This is what we want.
 As a target, we can add this rule: